 Step 3: Bake for 20 to 30 Minutes

-Place your meatloaf in the oven and bake.
+Place your leftovers in the oven and bake.
 The meat should reach a temperature of 165 degrees F to be fully and adequately heated.
 The time required for this is approximately 20 to 30 minutes depending on the thickness of the meatloaf, itself.

 You can, of course, also use a thermometer if you have one.
 Stick it into the loaf, and when it reaches the desired temperature, the meatloaf is ready.

-Reheating Meatloaf By Steaming
+Warming Meatloaf By Steaming

 Reheating by steaming will be a useful technique if your meatloaf is already a bit dry after the initial roasting.
 This way, you can restore its moisture.
 But note that you need to reheat the loaf in slices, not the whole roll.